 4. Engages your posterior chain more effectively

-So, one common and effective que to use is to push into the ground with your heel and try to leave a mark there.
+So, one common and effective cue to use is to push into the ground with your heel and try to leave a mark there.

 5. Gets your closer to the floor

 While this may not seem like much to you, it is more distance you need to cover when executing the deadlift.

 There is nothing wrong with your new running or basketball shoes, as you will find that they are helpful in your sport to reduce your risk of injury and to play at the highest level.

 6. More sensory feelings

 For example, when you are bodybuilding and you want to activate more triceps during your accessories, have your buddy touch your triceps and you will find that you are able to focus and work that touched area.

 You will, by default, shift your weight to your heels and execute the deadlift there as your starting position.

 Some lifters call this a “tripod stance,” where you want to actively think about having three points of contact with the ground at all times and think about planting yourself with those three points.

-The first point of contact is your heels.
 The second point of contact should be right under your pinky toe (the head of your fifth metatarsal) and the third point of contact should be right under your big toe (the head of your first metatarsal).